 - fails to adequately warn consumers of possible dangers posed by the product.

 Damages a Burn Victim May Recover in a Product Liability Claim

 Treating a burn can be costly.
-According to the Health Care Blue Book, the expected fair price for a skin graft alone is nearly $10,000.
+According to the Health Care Blue Book, the expected fair price for a skin graft alone is more than $13,500.
 To help with these and other expenses associated with the injury, you may consider filing a claim to recover compensation for: